justinmeiners/efficient-programming-with-components/01_data_structures.md

 through the last brace, zero is returned.
 Because the standard UNIX convention, which became Universal convention, that on success you return zero.
-The language actually allows you to do things things like that.
+The language actually allows you to do things like that.

 One warning, [`cout`][cout] stuff works pretty much like how you think it works.
 However a friend of mine wrote something like: